 Bluegrass Note: It may look historic, but the turreted castle you see at the corner of Versailles Road and Pisgah Pike was built as a private residence in 1969.
 Even though it stood unfinished and unoccupied for nearly forty years, it became a much loved landmark and source of constant speculation.
 A spectacular fire consumed the main residence in May of 2004.
-It is now open as a very exclusive special event facility and luxury hotel.
-CastlePost: (859) 879-1000
+It is now open as a special event facility, restaurant and luxury inn.
+The Kentucky Castle: (859) 256-0322

 The Latrobe House offers a rare opportunity not only to see a restoration in progress, but to see the restoration of one of only three remaining homes in America designed by Benjamin Henry Latrobe.
 Latrobe was one of the designers of the U.S. Capitol building in Washington, and is known as the "Father of American Architecture."
 He is considered America's first trained professional architect.

 The house in Lexington, also known as the Senator John and Eliza Pope Villa, was designed for a prominent early Kentucky politician in 1811.
 One of its most interesting architectural features is a rotunda set in the middle of the square house plan.
 Over the decades, however, the house's facade and interior were greatly altered and remodeled.
 It wasn't until a 1987 fire and subsequent cleanup that it became apparent that the house was built exactly to Latrobe's design, a factor that makes it even more architecturally significant.